FlorianCassayre/ebike-connect-js/README.md

   .then(json => console.log(json));
 ```

-You may then load these environment variables using e.g. the package [dotenv](https://www.npmjs.com/package/dotenv) by running `node -r dotenv/config myfile.js`.
+You may then load these environment variables using e.g. the package [dotenv](https://www.npmjs.com/package/dotenv) by running `node -r dotenv/config myfile.js` (or `ts-node -r dotenv/config myfile.ts`).

 ## Bug report